 There have been many cases where untimely deaths have occurred through the hands of a healthcare provider.
 Often, nurses have given the wrong dose or the doctor has prescribed a dose which is much higher than the recommended dose.
 There are also cases where the patient is misdiagnosed and is treated for a condition which they don’t suffer from.
-Often, surgeries are performed on patients who do not need them and these surgeries then result in complications which could result in the death of the patient.
+Often, surgeries are performed on patients who do not need them and these surgeries then result in complications that could result in the death of the patient.
 All these scenarios demonstrate wrongful death.
 If the family members have evidence to prove the death was caused by any of these actions, they can choose to file a lawsuit against the person they hold responsible.
-Talk to a Tampa wrongful death attorney to find out if you have sufficient evidence to take legal action.
+Talk to our attorneys to find out if you have sufficient evidence to take legal action.

 Who Can Initiate a Wrongful Death Lawsuit?

 In most cases, it is the surviving family members that can choose to take legal action against the person they believe caused the death of their loved one.
 These include: